 I have been a featured guest harmonic vocalist on several recordings: Savasana, Wah!
 (2005); Celtic Lamentations, Aine Minogue (2005); The Best of Wah!, Wha!
 (2007); Celtic Pilgrimage, Aine Minogue (2008); At Ease 2, David Nichtern (2008); Sacred OM, Nadine Risha (2009); Bury the Dead, Richard McGraw (2010); and as yet Untitled, Anjani (2012).

-A recent result of my work on refining vocal sound to its purest form has been a publishing contract with Inner Traditions for The Practice of Nada Yoga, my book on sound meditation that will be released in 2013.
+A recent result of my work on refining vocal sound to its purest form has been a publishing contract with Inner Traditions for The Practice of Nada Yoga, my book on sound meditation that was released at the end of 2013.

 I have had a long career.
 I have studied, composed, performed, and recorded classical music for orchestra and chorus, jazz for big bands, songs for rock bands, avant-guard for improvising collectives and dance ensembles, electronic music for synthesizers, and theme and promotional music for television.
 Music of other cultures has continued to influence my composing and performing since the 1970s.